inspirer/textmapper/documentation.md

 ## Grammar templates

-In Textmapper, nonterminals can be parameterized, and their parameters can be used to conditionally enable or disable individual productions, adjusting the parsed language to the outer context.
+In Textmapper, nonterminals can be parameterized, and their parameters can be used to conditionally enable or disable individual productions, adjusting parsed language to the outer context.
 This happens statically, at compile time, via a grammar instantiation process that lazily duplicates and rewrites nonterminals.